Dialogs & Modals

 └───────────────────────────────────────┘This applies to all dialog surfaces: the host console confirm dialog, the launch failure popup, the capsule confirm action dialog, and any future dialog that renders buttons.

 Implementation: In height calculations, use content_rows + 6 (= 2 borders + 1 leading spacer + 1 spacer + 1 button + 1 trailing spacer).
 For any new dialog: compute the exact row count and add exactly 6 overhead rows.
-Use jackin_tui::components::dialog_inner_chunks(inner, Some(content_rows)) to split the inner area into the canonical five slots and render into the correct slots.
+Compose the body with TermRock layout::bottom_rows (for example bottom_rows(inner, [1, 1, 1]) for mid-spacer / actions / trailing spacer, then split the remaining body into a leading spacer plus content).
+Console surfaces that still share the historical five-row body can call jackin_console::tui::dialog_layout::dialog_content_and_actions — a thin product composition helper on top of bottom_rows, not a TermRock compatibility facade.

 Universal dialog scroll rule: No dialog may silently clip content.
 When a dialog's body cannot fit in the dialog area, it must scroll on the overflowing axis with a scrollbar on the matching border — vertical on the right, horizontal on the bottom — and the bar appears only when content actually overflows that axis.
-Both axes go through one shared mechanism in crates/jackin-tui/src/components/dialog_layout.rs: a DialogBodyScroll field (scroll_x + scroll_y) plus render_scrollable_dialog_body(frame, block_area, inner, &lines, &mut scroll), which renders the body's Vec<Line> with both-axis offset (Paragraph::scroll) and draws the scrollbars when overflowing.
+Both axes go through one shared mechanism in TermRock source: a DialogScroll field (scroll_x + scroll_y) plus theme-explicit helpers such as render_scrollable_dialog_body(frame, block_area, content_area, &lines, &mut scroll, &theme) or the canonical Viewport widget, which render with both-axis offset and draw scrollbars when overflowing.
 Keyboard scroll is ↑/↓/j/k (vertical) and ←/→/h/l (horizontal); the mouse wheel scrolls both axes.
-Never hand-roll per-row clipping or a bespoke scrollbar — route the body through render_scrollable_dialog_body.
+Never hand-roll per-row clipping or a bespoke scrollbar — route the body through TermRock scroll primitives.

-Wheel routing is per-surface but uses one handler.
-Each surface has its own input loop, so each must route the wheel to the open dialog's scroll state — but all of them call the shared DialogBodyScroll::on_mouse_scroll(kind, modifiers) so the behaviour is identical.
+Wheel routing is per-surface but uses one neutral handler.
+Each surface has its own input loop, so each must decode terminal events and call TermRock DialogScroll::handle_mouse; backends that still hold raw SGR/bytes first translate them in their surface-local TUI input adapter.
+Shared widget state never parses escape sequences.
 Two non-obvious requirements that this rule exists to enforce:

 - A dialog must not swallow wheel events.
 The capsule's input dispatch previously dropped every non-left-click press while a dialog was open, eating the wheel before it could scroll the body; the dialog-open guard must let wheel buttons through to the scroll handler.

-on_mouse_scroll: the console manager (crates/jackin-console/src/tui/input/mouse.rs), the launch cockpit (crates/jackin-launch/src/tui/subscriptions.rs), and the capsule daemon (crates/jackin-capsule/src/daemon/input_dispatch.rs).
+crates/jackin-console/src/tui/input/mouse.rs), the launch cockpit (crates/jackin-launch/src/tui/subscriptions.rs), and the capsule daemon (crates/jackin-capsule/src/tui/daemon/input_dispatch.rs).
 Adding a new surface that hosts a scrollable dialog means wiring its wheel the same way.

 Debug info dialog contract